pulumi/docs/content/tutorials/creating-resources-azure/index.md

 summary: |
    In Pulumi, resources represent the fundamental units that make up your infrastructure, such as virtual machines, networks, storage, and databases.
 A resource is used to define and manage an infrastructure object in your Pulumi configuration.

-   In this tutorial, you will create a simple Nginx web server.
-You will then refer to documentation in the Pulumi Registry to create a TBD to make the server publicly accessible.
+   In this tutorial, you will create a simple static website hosted on an Azure Blob Storage account.
+You will then refer to documentation in the Pulumi Registry to configure the storage account as a website.

 # A list of three to five things the reader will have learned by the end of the tutorial.
 youll_learn:
     - How to create a new resource
-    - How to update an existing resource
     - How to reference resource definitions in the Pulumi documentation

 # A list of tutorial prerequisites.
 Markdown is fine.
 Keep it simple; no need to be exhaustive here.